petebaker/r-makefile-definitions/README.md

 ## use stitch to produce pdf via rmarkdown (exactly as in RStudio)
 test-stitch.pdf: ${@:.pdf=.R}

+## produce a beamer & ioslides presentation from .Rmd file
+myTalk_ioslides.html: myTalk.Rmd
+myTalk_beamer.pdf: myTalk.Rmd

-## use beamer to produce a presentation from .Rnw file
+## produce a beamer presentation from .Rnw file
 myTalk_Present.pdf: myTalk.Rnw

 ## if you have common.mk in ~/lib directory uncomment line below and comment